scikit-learn-contrib/forest-confidence-interval/README.md

 See [examples gallery](http://contrib.scikit-learn.org/forest-confidence-interval/auto_examples/index.html)

 ## Testing
-Tests are located in the `tests` folder and can be run with the `nosetests` command in the main directory
+Tests are located in the `forestci\tests` folder and can be run with the `nosetests` command in the main directory

 ## Community guidelines